Bevo (mascot): Lineage

 There have been fifteen Bevos to date.
 Bevo was originally named "Bo" but came to be called Bevo soon after his first appearance at Texas' 1916 Thanksgiving Day game.
 After the game, Ben Dyer (the campus magazine editor) declared, "His name is Bevo, and long may he reign!"
 Ben Dyer died before stating why he chose the name Bevo, but there are three theories.
-The first is that Bevo was named after an amber colored non-alcoholic beverage named Bevo (which, coincidentally, was introduced in 1916), and the other is that he added an "o" to the plural form of beef, beev.
-The most popular theory is that Cadets from Texas A&M stole the mascot to brand 13 – 0, which was the score the Aggies had won by the year before.
+The first is that Bevo was named after an amber colored non-alcoholic beverage named Bevo (which, coincidentally, was introduced in 1916), and the other is that the name is derived from beeves, the plural form of beef.
+One popular theory is that Cadets from Texas A&M stole the mascot to brand 13 – 0, which was the score the Aggies had won by the year before.
 Faced with that dilemma some UT student suggested combining the 1 and 3 to create a B, made an E out of the -, added a V, kept the 0 to create BEVO.
-However, most UT fans falsely claim this theory is not true, as a reporter had referred to him as ‘Bevo’ prior to the branding.
+However, this theory is not correct as Bevo was named months before the branding actually happened.

 The longest reigning Bevo was Bevo XIII, which was supplied to the university by John T. Baker, owner of the Sunrise Ranch in Liberty Hill, Texas.
 Baker is past president of the Texas Longhorn Breeders Association of America and serves as a judge in its competitions.
 Bevo XIII, originally named Sunrise Express, was a champion steer at the age of 3, before becoming the UT mascot.
 Bevo XIII became the mascot in 1988 and served 16 seasons on the sideline.
-He presided over 191 UT football games and attended President George W. Bush's inauguration in 2001.
-During his tenure, he presided over four (1990, 1994, 1995, 1996) conference football championships and a Heisman trophy award for Ricky Williams.
+He presided over 191 UT football games and attended the first inauguration of President George W. Bush in 2001.
+During his tenure, he presided over four (1990, 1994, 1995, 1996) conference football championships and a Heisman Trophy award for Ricky Williams.
 Bevo XIII was the winningest Bevo in UT history, and was replaced by youth grand champion Sunrise Studly, becoming Bevo XIV, at the September 4, 2004 football game versus the University of North Texas.
 It was the only time that two Bevos have ever appeared at the same football game.
 Bevo XIII was returned to Baker's ranch where he lived out the rest of his days in peace.
 Bevo XIII died on October 9, 2006, due to heart failure.

 Bevo XIV attended George W. Bush's second inauguration in January 2005.
 He also attended the 2005 Rose Bowl win over Michigan as well as the 2006 Rose Bowl game in which the Longhorns won the 2005–2006 National Championship over USC.
 As of May 6, 2008, Bevo XIV weighed 1800 lb, stood 5 ft 8 in, and his horns measured 72 in tip-to-tip.
 His birthday was April 8.
 At the 2008 Houston Livestock Show and Rodeo, he took home the honors of Reserve Grand Champion.